fatroom/spring-boot-zalando-stups-tokens/README.md

 ### Usage in Zalandos K8s environment (with `PlatformCredentialsSet`)

-Only put the dependency into your pom.xml.
+Put the dependency into your pom.xml.
-It uses `/meta/credentials` as a default folder to look for provided tokens by `PlatformCredentialsSet`.
+Declare CREDENTIALS_DIR environment variable pointing to your mount point (i.e. /meta/credentials).

 Want to migrate from STUPS to K8s?
 [See the hints](#migration-from-zalandos-stups-env-to-zalandos-k8s-env).